Blanco's defense argues real estate agent's death was an accident

 He said bank records that will be provided to the jury will show Blanco was not suffering from financial hardship.

 Puchek also talked in greater detail about Sanders, who he said is the only person implicating Blanco.
-Puchek said Sanders told the FBI that Blanco had admitted to him that he had accidently shot Cranston while “poking around” for a snake in the bathroom.
+Puchek said Sanders told the FBI that Blanco had admitted to him that he had accidentally shot Cranston while “poking around” for a snake in the bathroom.

 He said that while the state may not buy the snake-hunt explanation, evidence will corroborate it through testimony from Don Bishop, the property owner.
 Puchek said that testimony will speak to a rattlesnake problem on the property.